Paintedstork28/ap3-protocol/README.md

 A2A just governs how agents communicate.
 They don’t govern how the data is processed or what is shared.
 There is no cryptographic guarantee of non-exposure.
 It cannot promise:

 1. That the agent did not read your private data
-2. That LSP did not store your private data
+2. That the agent did not store your private data
-3. That HDFC did not share your private data with a third party
+3. That agent did not share your private data with a third party
 4. That the user agent did not send more data than necessary
 5. That either party behaved honestly with what they received